NCAR/pypackage-template/{{cookiecutter.project_slug}}/README.rst

 Re-create notebooks with Pangeo Binder
 --------------------------------------

-Try these notebooks on Pangeo Binder.
+Try notebooks hosted in this repo on Pangeo Binder.
 Note that the session is ephemeral.
 Your home directory will not persist, so remember to download your notebooks if you made changes that you need to use at a later time!